Chhalla Mud Ke Nahi Aaya

 Chhalla Mud Ke Nahi Aaya is a 2022 Indian Punjabi-language historical drama film directed and produced by Amrinder Gill, written by Amberdeep Singh, and co-produced by Rhythm Boyz Entertainment and Amberdeep Films.
 It stars Amrinder Gill, Binnu Dhillon, Sargun Mehta, Karamjit Anmol and Amrit Waraich.
 The film is based on the hardships faced by Chhalla from pre-partitioned Punjab who goes to Canada in search of work and financial stability.
 It marked the feature film directorial debut for Amrinder Gill.

 The film was released theatrically at cinemas on 29 July 2022, and generally received positive reviews from critics.

 Synopsis

 The film is based in Pre-Partition Punjab.
-The story revolves around Chhalla (Amrinder Gill) who goes to Canada to find financial stability.
+The story revolves around Chhalla who goes to Canada to find financial stability.
 He along with his friend Gama face many hurdles to earn and send money back to their families, as they struggle to earn equal pay as white labourers and face discrimination.